tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 Shared Mode, the server will still know the true SNI, and can use it for certificate selection.
 In Fronting Mode, it may not know the true SNI and so will generally be configured to use a single certificate
+{{communicating-sni}} describes a mechanism for communicating the true SNI to the hidden server.
+[[OPEN ISSUE: Do we want "encrypted_server_name" in EE?
+It's clearer communication, but gets in the way of stock servers.]]

 # Compatibility Issues